-All undergraduate students, graduate students, alumni, and Marquette faculty & staff.
+All undergraduate students, graduate students, and Marquette faculty & staff.

 This retreat will take place wherever retreatants find themselves.
 Spiritual direction and retreat gatherings will take place online.
-A link and password will be emailed to all participants the week before the retreat.
+A link and password will be emailed to all participants prior to the retreat.

 4:00pm – Retreat Opening and Prayer

 Tuesday, January 4 – Thursday, January 6:

 Sometime during the day – spiritual direction and prayer time